rtivital/validate/README.md

 	.match(/^\-?[0-9]*\.?[0-9]+$/, 'This field should contain decimal');
 ```
 #### contain
-`contain(substring, message)` returns if value contains each provided character
+`contain(substring, message)` returns if the value contains each provided character
 ```javascript
 // You can pass in either array validate('#email')